MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 ## Conclusion

-So that's it for this tutorial.
+That's it for this tutorial!
 You've seen how to set up your SMTP server, create an email template, send an account recovery email, and reset a player's password.

 If you have any questions or feedback on this tutorial, please email us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).